stav121/i3wm-themer/README.md

 </ul>

 <ul>

+<h3>Note</h3>

-If you are the artist of any of the photos featured in those themes, please feel free to contact me at : unix121@protonmail.com So that you can get credited.
+If you are the original artist of any of the photos/pictures featured in those themes, please feel free to contact me, so that you can get credited.

+e-mail: unix121@protonmail.com
 </ul>